The natural way to heal cuts and wounds

 Use a natural antiseptic A good first choice is Echinacea angustifolia which fights infection and also promotes healing.
 Others include calendula, tea tree and lavender.

 Supplement A poor diet in general can slow wound healing and essential fatty acid deficiencies are also associated with poor wound healing.
 Vitamin A helps to form scar tissue, B1 (thiamine) deficiency can interfere with collagen synthesis and B5 (pantothenic acid) accelerates the healing process.
 Vitamin C promotes the formation of collagen and elastin and deficiency can slow the healing process, vitamin E aids in the healing of skin grafts; zinc stimulates wound healing.
+Supplementary zinc also plays an important, but often overlooked, part in wound healing.

 Boost your protein intake Skin is made of protein and extra is required when you are injured.
 This is especially true for those undergoing an operation since surgery increases calorie and protein needs by 20% to 50%.
 Your body needs this to manufacture immune cells and antibodies, to reduce inflammation and to mend the wound at the site of incision.
 Without enough protein recovery may be delayed and the risk of infection is higher.